Glossary of STERLING Silver

 An alloy composed of 90% silver and 10% copper.
 Coin Silver melts at 1615 degrees F.

 Spoons that are made fairly recently and collected by tourists and other collectors.
-Usually not expensive, they are made from materials other than sterling silver and may be nickel silver (EPNS) or silver plated metal.
+Usually not expensive, they are made from materials other than STERLING or other silver material and may be made from a base metal coated with nickel silver (EPNS) or silver plated.

 An alloy composed of tin and lead.